jest-community/vscode-jest/README.md

 You can customize coverage start up behavior, style and colors, see [customization](#customization) for more details.

 </details>

-⚠️ In rare cases, coverage info might be less than what it actual is in "watch" mode (with `--watch` flag), where only changed files/tests are run (see facebook/jest#1284).

 ### How to use the extension with monorepo projects?